 With over 13,000 choices from leading fund families, we offer you one of the largest selections of mutual funds, including a broad range of no-transaction-fee (NTF) funds, to help you round out your portfolio.
-And with TD Ameritrade, you’ll get access to tools, like mutual fund screeners and research from the Premier List powered by Morningstar Investment Management.
+And with TD Ameritrade, you'll get access to tools, like mutual fund screeners and research from the Premier List powered by Morningstar Research Services.

 ETFs are often compared to mutual funds.
-ETFs are similar because they are a “basket” of investments.
+ETFs are similar because they are a "basket" of investments.
 But they trade more like stocks.
-It’s important to note that, although ETFs may help you to diversify your portfolio with a basket of holdings, not all ETFs provide diversification—it just depends on the individual holdings and risk involved with each one.
-When you invest in ETFs with us, you’ll gain access to more than 100 commission-free ETFs, selected by Morningstar®.
-You’ll also get access to our industry-leading trading platforms, a variety of ETF research, screeners, and more.
+It's important to note that, although ETFs may help you to diversify your portfolio with a basket of holdings, not all ETFs provide diversification—it just depends on the individual holdings and risk involved with each one.
+When you invest in ETFs with us, you’ll gain access to an extensive list of commission-free ETFs, from leading providers with CFRA research and ratings.
+You'll also get access to our industry-leading trading platforms, a variety of ETF research, screeners, and more.

 An options contract is a right to buy (call option) or sell (put) at an agreed-upon price (strike) during a specified period of time.
 For those looking to jump into this market, our platforms offer features optimal for options traders.
 Our TradeArchitect platform gives you access to price graphs and S&P covered call research, while our thinkorswim platform allows you to trade complex, multi-legged options.